eyre-rs/eyre/README.md

 vice-versa by `re-exporting` all of the renamed APIs with the names used in `anyhow`.

-It is not 100% compatible because there are some cases where `eyre` encounters type inference errors but it should mostly work as a drop in replacement.
+There are two main incompatibilities that you might encounter when porting a codebase from `anyhow` to `eyre`:

+- type inference errors when using `eyre!`
+- `.context` not being implemented for `Option`

+#### Type Inference Errors

+The type inference issue is caused by the generic parameter, which isn't present in `anyhow::Error`.
 Specifically, the following works in anyhow:

 ```rust
 // Works